-- a) Any new business activities in the plan area that contribute to the strength and diversity of Emsworth's wider tourism and employment, and do not undermine the town centre economy, will be supported. - b) Applications for developments that specifically provide job opportunities for those leaving education and seeking further training will be supported.
+- a) Proposals for new business development that would contribute to the range and diversity of Emsworth's tourism and employment activities will be supported. - b) Development proposals that specifically provide job opportunities for those leaving education and seeking further training will be supported.

 It is important that Emsworth can offer jobs for its residents and strengthen its local economy.
 By maintaining employment opportunities, the town will be home to a mix of ages and cultivate a more thriving setting.
 Young people will be less likely to have to move elsewhere for work, therefore providing them with a certain stability when needed.
+New business activities are supported throughout the neighbourhood area.
+However, the Plan expects that any such new developments should not undermine the wider town centre economy, either individually or cumulatively.